togayyazar/Turkronicles/README.md

-This is a linguistic analysis framework written in pure Python.
+This is a linguistic analysis framework written in Python.